cl0vo/cladhinter.ai/docs/DEPLOYMENT.md

 6. (Optional) Configure auto-deploy and a free tier cron job if you want to keep the instance warm.

 Render will expose a URL like `https://cladhunter-api.onrender.com`.
 Keep that value for the frontend.
-The client obtains anonymous sessions via `POST /api/auth/anonymous`; every subsequent request must include the issued `Authorization` bearer token and `X-User-ID` header.
+The client now authenticates wallets via TonConnect: request a challenge from `GET /api/auth/ton-connect/challenge`, send the wallet proof to `POST /api/auth/ton-connect`, then attach `Authorization` and `X-User-ID` headers to every subsequent call.

 ---